Adamant-im/ETH-transactions-storage/README.md

 ## Installation

-### Node
+### Ethereum Node
-Make sure your Ethereum node is installed and fully synced.
+Make sure your Ethereum node is installed and is fully synced.
 In case of parity, you can check its API and best block height with the command:

 ```
 curl --data '{"method":"eth_blockNumber","params":[],"id":1,"jsonrpc":"2.0"}' -H "Content-Type: application/json" -X POST localhost:8545